DigBioLab/ExpoSeq/README.md

 If you would like to have details about the inputs and functions of the PlotManager call: ```help(plot)``` .
 You can also call ```help(plot.jaccard)```

-## Process fastq files with mixcr on a server
+# Processing on a server with multithreading

-If you would like to process your data on a server to make use of multithreading or process on a screen in a background you can use the scripts in the folder bash_processing.
-Copy the folder and the folder with the mixcr.jar file to the corresponding directory.
-You can use the script: run_mixcr.sh to generate a sequencing report which is the input of the pipeline.
-The script needs to inputs and you can give optional inputs such as the number of threads you want to use.
-The inputs are listed in the following:
+If you wish to process your data on a server to utilize multithreading, or to process on a screen in the background, use the scripts located in the `bash_processing` folder.

+Start by copying the folder and the directory with the `mixcr.jar` file to the corresponding directory.
+You can use the `run_mixcr.sh` script to generate a sequencing report, which is the input of the pipeline.
+The script requires certain inputs and can accept optional ones as well, such as the number of threads you wish to use.
+The inputs are listed below:

+### Required Inputs

---fastq_directory: directory to your fastq files
+- `--fastq_directory`: Directory path to your fastq files.
---path_to_mixcr: filepath with .jar ending to mixcr
+- `--path_to_mixcr`: Filepath (ending with .jar) to mixcr.

+### Optional Inputs

---save_dir: directory where you would like to store the sequencing report (optional: default is the working directory)
+- `--save_dir`: Directory where you would like to store the sequencing report (default is the working directory).
---paired_end_sequencing: Boolean whether you have paired end sequencing data or not (optional: default is False)
+- `--paired_end_sequencing`: Boolean indicating whether you have paired end sequencing data or not (default is `False`).
---threads: number of threads you would like to utilize (optional: default is 1)
+- `--threads`: Number of threads you would like to utilize (default is `1`).
---method: mixcr method to assemble and align your sequences (optional: default is milab-human-tcr-dna-multiplex-cdr3)
+- `--method`: Mixcr method to assemble and align your sequences (default is `milab-human-tcr-dna-multiplex-cdr3`).
---trim_div_by: all sequences are trimmed which are divisble by the integer you input (optional: default is 3)
+- `--trim_div_by`: Trims all sequences that are divisible by the integer you input (default is `3`).
---trim_min_count: all sequences are trimmed which are shorter than the given integer (optional: default is 3)
+- `--trim_min_count`: Trims all sequences that are shorter than the given integer (default is `3`).

 ## References